adhyan-jain/CodeVault/README.md

 - **C Folder**: Start here to follow my learning journey in C, from basic concepts to more advanced topics.
 - **C++ Folder**: Dive into my ongoing C++ learning journey, where I document daily exercises and projects as I progress.

-You can also explore my [projects repo](link_to_projects_repo) for coding projects that showcase my growing understanding of the languages.
+You can also explore my coding projects that showcase my growing understanding of the languages.

 ## Contributing